surajtanwar/ClineCodeSamples/RecipeAppClaude4/TizenNUIApp/MENU_PAGE_IMPLEMENTATION.md

 # Menu Page Implementation

 ## Overview
-A comprehensive menu page has been created for the Tizen NUI Recipe Application, providing navigation to various sections of the app with a clean, organized interface.
+A menu page has been created for the Tizen NUI Recipe Application that exactly matches the provided design mockup (menu.png).
+The implementation features a coral-colored background with clean white text and a user profile section.

 ## Files Created/Modified

 ### New Files
-- **MenuPage.cs** - Complete menu page implementation with scrollable sections
+- **MenuPage.cs** - Complete menu page implementation matching the design mockup

 ### Modified Files
 - **Program.cs** - Added navigation logic between RecipeHomePage and MenuPage